 YOU ARE THE MOST SAFEST PLACE

-Normally cats place their scent on you to claim you as their territory; cats do this by rubbing against you.
-So if your cat comes for petting or purring or if you have interactions like play during the day and he is used to being around you, the chances are that your cat is most likely sleep on you rather than another person of the family.
+Typically cats place their scent on you to claim you as their territory; cats do this by rubbing against you.
+So if your cat comes for petting, purring, or if you have interactions like play during the day, it means he is used to being around you.
+The chances are that your cat is most likely sleep on you rather than another person in the family.

 YOU FEED HIM

-If you are the person that regularly feed your cat and tend to his needs, your cat will start to associate you as the person that helps him to survive; he knows that you are a sort of cat mom and that you will not let him starve.
-Somehow cats know who feeds them and where to go to get a treat.
+If you are the person that regularly feeds your cat and tends to his needs, your cat will start to associate you as the person that helps him to survive; he knows that you are a sort of cat mom and that you will not let him starve.
+Somehow cats understand who feeds them and where to go to get a treat.

-If you are the go-to person in the family for his food, he will associate you as a friendly figure, and the chances are that he may decide to come and sleep on you.
+If you are the go-to person in the family for his food, he will associate you with a familiar figure, and the chances are that he may decide to come and sleep on you.

 YOU PLAY WITH HIM

-If your cat uses to play with you very often, he knows that you are a friendly person and that he can have fun around you without being hurt.
+If your cat used to play with you very often, he knows that you are a friendly person and that he can have fun around you without being hurt.
 Cats like to play; they need exercise and enrichment.
-If you spend time with them playing, it makes your cat bond with you.
+So if you spend time with them playing, it makes your cat bond with you.

 Sometimes the way to a cat’s heart is through the stomach!
-If sometimes you give your cat some treats and take the time to pet him while eating, the chances are that your cat will get used to you and start trusting you more and more.
+So if sometimes you give your cat some treats and take the time to pet him while eating, the chances are that your cat will get used to you and start trusting you more and more.

 They know that positive things are coming from you.
 If you take the time to pet him in these moments, you will live some of your scents on him, and he will recognize you much better.